-We have visited Sedona, Arizona for extended stays over the last three years.
-We love how the hiking trails are so accessible and the range of difficultly.
-Below are highlights from a few of our favorites.
+We have visited Sedona, Arizona, for extended stays over the years.
+One of the best parts about Sedona and the surrounding area is that there are endless adventures and things to do.
+Our favorite activity is hiking!
+We love how accessible the hiking trails are and the range of difficultly.
+Below are highlights from some of the best Sedona hiking trails.

 There are pay machines for parking that take credit cards.
-Parking can sometimes be a challenge but if you wait a few minutes, the turnover usually happens quickly.
-Other options are to purchase a Red Rock Pass to display in your window or the America the Beautiful passes are also honored.
+Parking can sometimes be a challenge but if you wait a few minutes, turnover usually happens quickly.
+Another option is to purchase a Red Rock Pass to display in your window or America the Beautiful passes are also honored.

 I was super excited to hike Soldier Pass and see the Seven Sacred Pools.
 They are easy to walk past, so keep an eye out for them.
 There’s also a large sinkhole on your way called Devil’s Kitchen which is very cool.
 This trail is considered moderate but we felt like it was a little more difficult especially beyond the pools.
 We ended up turning around on our first hike (which was still an amazing hike).

 Red Rock Crossing/Crescent Moon Picnic Site is another go-to spot for us.
 This is a great area to relax, picnic, leisurely walk, swim in Oak Creek, or play with your dogs.
 There is a lot of open area with grass, picnic tables, and benches.
 All of this with the beautiful backdrop of Cathedral Rock.
 This is also a vortex site and a sacred area in Native American history.